evapatel123/MuGen-/README.md

 ###  Preview
 Preview on Hugging Face: https://huggingface.co/spaces/eva1267890/MuGen
-Note: You may need a HuggingFace account for viewing this space.
+Note: You may or may not need a HuggingFace account for viewing this space.

 ### Screenshot
 <p align="center">